chetgpt/JUMA/README.md

 # CHETGPT: This is an early version when i try to build the app in VS code using Kivy.
 Sadly, it's so slow i have to move to Android Studio and use Kotlin.
 The app is up and running for my church community.
-I only need to add the location tracking now.
+I only need to add the location tracking now. <--- It's a joke

 # BY CHATGPT